STEM in the Australian Public Service workforce

 Data insights

-In 2022, 70% of all people working in the sampled PFRAs were in STEM occupations.
-This is one percentage point lower than 2021.
+In 2024, 69% of all people working in the sampled PFRAs were in STEM occupations, about 10,000 people out of the total 14,000 in all role types.
+This is a one percentage point decrease from 2023.

-Women made up 29% of people in STEM occupations, a one percentage point increase from 2021.
-In comparison, women made up 60% of non-STEM occupations in PFRAs.
+Women made up 31% of people in STEM occupations in 2024, a one percentage point increase from 2023.
+In comparison, women made up 59% of non-STEM and 42% of health occupations in PFRAs.

-The largest number of women in STEM were working at the EL1 level (871, or 35% of total women in STEM occupations).
-The largest number of men in STEM were also at the EL1 level (2,216 or 36% of total men in STEM occupations).
+The largest number of women in STEM were working at the EL1 level (1,011).
+The largest number of men in STEM were also at the EL1 level (2,413).

-The EL2 level had the largest difference between men and women in STEM roles – 20% of EL2 STEM roles were held by women and 80% were held by men.
-This was a slight improvement on 2021, where the gender split was 18% women and 82% men.
+The EL2 level had the largest difference between men and women in STEM roles, with only 23% of EL2 STEM roles held by women.
+This was a slight improvement on the proportion of women in EL2 roles in 2023, where the gender split was 22% women and 78% men.

 About the data